civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 7. Exit IRB.

 To reiterate, global variables are always accessible.
 We've assigned and accessed the value of a global variable in the top-level scope, while a module was being defined, and from within methods.
-No scope change had an effect on our ability to access the global variable.
+No scope change prohibited our ability to access, _and change_, the global variable.

-As we might imagine, relying on global variables whose values are subject to being changed at any time by any object can cause unexpected results.
+As we might imagine, relying on global variables whose values are subject to being changed at any time by any object can cause unexpected results and difficult to debug problems.
 Therefore, it's best practice not to utilize global variables, if it can be avoided.

 ### Release 1: Constants